MartinArmstrongAU/CP3407_Group_Project/README.md

 ## How to submit [You may delete this before submitting]

-2. Add your instructor (JCU-Australia: jc138691@gmail.com Dmitry Konovalov) as a team member to view your project on github
+1. Add your instructor (JCU-Australia: jc138691@gmail.com Dmitry Konovalov) as a team member to view your project on github - DONE
-1. Submit link to your repository
+2. Submit link to your repository - NOT DONE
-2. Download your github repository as a zip file and submit via LearnJCU.
+3. Download your github repository as a zip file and submit via LearnJCU. - NOT DONE

 ## Team